• Menu

 A Bourbon Hot Toddy is an ideal festive drink for the holidays

-4. Next, pop in a twist of lemon for garnish and use a cinnamon stick for a stir stick.
+4. Garnish with a twist or slice of lemon and a cinnamon stick.
 You can even stud the lemon with cloves if you’re feeling fancy.

 If you’d like to make your hot toddy without lemon, a slide of fresh orange is a great option.